litonarefin/easy-elementor-addons/readme.txt

 Must have and Essential Elementor Addons for speed up your Design Creativity.
 Custom Breakpoints, Header Footer & Comment Form Builder,Custom CSS, Custom JS, dynamic conditions etc.

 == Description ==
 [Master Addons](https://master-addons.com/) is a collection of Stunning and cutting edged designed Elementor Addons Pack.
 Have you been looking for the perfect addons for Elementor that can help you make a creative looking website?
 Well, you don’t have to look too far.
-With master-addons for elementor, you get a wide range of elements that make your ordinary-looking website into something interactable, visually appealing and a lot more reader-friendly.
+With Master Addons for Elementor, you get a wide range of elements that make your ordinary-looking website into something interactive, visually appealing and a lot more reader-friendly.

 >[All Addons](https://master-addons.com/all-widgets/) | [Support](https://master-addons.com/contact-us/) | [Docs](https://master-addons.com/docs/) | [Tutorials](https://www.youtube.com/watch?v=rdrqWa-tf6Q&list=PLqpMw0NsHXV9V6UwRniXTUkabCJtOhyIf) | [Upgrade Pro](https://master-addons.com/go/upgrade-pro/)